bradrisse/nimiq-explorer-server/README.md

 I would like to give a shoutout to [@sisou](https://github.com/sisou) for creating [Nimiq Watch](https://nimiq.watch) and was the inspiration for creating this.

-I would also like to give a shoutout to the Nimiq Team for creating an amazing broser-based blockchain [Nimiq](https://nimiq.com)
+I would also like to give a shoutout to the Nimiq Team for creating an amazing browser-based blockchain [Nimiq](https://nimiq.com)